Privacy Policy

 2. Personal data that we collect about you and your associates

-Personal data means any information about a person which can identify them.
-Examples of personal data are given below.
+Personal data means any information about an identifiable person.
 It does not include data where the identity has been removed (which is called anonymous data).
-We will collect and use the following personal data about you and your associates.

 2.1 Personal data you give us